mlanza/logseq-wide-eyed/README.md

 If any matching content is found on the page the eye is underlined.

+The opened styling rules are in effect only while hovering over the page body.

 ## Configurable Settings
 * `status` — a preferred initial status of `opened` or `closed`
 * `match` — a regular expression string which matches against text content
+* `closed` — stylesheet rules applied against matched blocks when the eye is closed
 * `opened` — stylesheet rules applied against matched blocks when the eye is opened
-* `closed` — stylesheet rules applied against matched blocks when the eye is closed
 * `refreshRate` — how often in seconds to check for changes to current page?
 0 to disable

 ## Default Settings
 * `status` — "closed"
 * `match` — "(^DONE|^CANCELED) "
+* `closed` — "display: none;"
 * `opened` — "text-decoration: underline wavy;"
-* `closed` — "display: none;"
 * `refreshRate` — 5

 ## Design Notes